Academic Support Services

 - Academic Probation and Suspension Self-Assessment - All students who are placed on Academic Probation or Suspension must complete a 5 page self-assessment, review it with their advisor, obtain the advisor’s signature, and turn it in to the Center for Student Success.
-The self-assessment can be downloaded here.
+Download the Academic Probation Self-Assessment (pdf).

 The purpose of the self-assessment is to be more proactive in assisting at-risk students before they potentially face academic suspension, transfer, drop out of college, etc. This assessment is the first homework assignment of the course UNIV 150, and it is due by the second week of class.